-On November 29, 2020, the City of Newport News advertised a notice in the Daily Press for a public meeting to allow citizens the opportunity to review program performance.
-Citizens were also given the opportunity to identify housing needs and to offer their views regarding the use of CDBG and HOME funds for the upcoming program year (2021-2022).
+On November 14, 2021 the City of Newport News advertised a notice in the Daily Press for a public meeting to allow citizens the opportunity to review program performance.
+Citizens were also given the opportunity to identify housing needs and to offer their views regarding the use of CDBG and HOME funds for the upcoming program year (2022-2023).
 The notices were also posted on the City and the Newport News Redevelopment and Housing Authority's (NNRHA) websites, and throughout various City libraries, Parks and Recreational offices, and in all of the Authority's public housing communities.

-The City and NNRHA held citizen participation meetings on Thursday, December 10th at 10 a.m. and on Monday, December 14th at 6 p.m. to discuss the Consolidated Housing and Community Development funds for fiscal year 2021-2022's Annual Action Plan.
-Both citizen participation meetings were conducted virtually via Zoom.
+The City and NNRHA held a citizen participation meeting on Tuesday, December 7th at 6 p.m. to discuss the Consolidated Housing and Community Development funds for fiscal year 2022-2023's Annual Action Plan.
+The citizen participation meeting was conducted virtually via Zoom.